MichalBartek-14/ACT_Group6/README.md

 this project is an analysis of GPR (ground penetrating radar) data and photogrammetry data.
 The goal is to retrieve specific signals that belong to tree roots underground.
 The data was received in LAZ and PLY formats.
-In an ideal situation, the code below would generate a 3D model of tree roots that is georeferenced, with no signals of other clutter (pipes, watertanks, watertables, rocks etc.) that was picked up on by the GPR in the ground.
+In an ideal situation, the code would generate a 3D visualisation of tree roots on a desired location that is georeferenced, with preferably no signals of other clutter (pipes, watertanks, watertables, rocks etc.) that was picked up on by the GPR in the ground.
 However, situations are rarely ideal and therefore the following code is more or less a collection of attempts at achieving this 3D model instead of a solution.
 The attempts are listed in the 01_models folder.
 It will be explained in further detail that some of the methods used are similar to literature, which will be cited.
 ## Preprocessing
-Preprocessing is mainly about changing the format of the data in a way that it can be easily visualized. _00_RetrievingGPRsignal.py_ attempts to convert LAZ to LAS and add a georeference to it. _00_VisualisingLAZ.py_ explores how to best visualize a LAZ file. _00_VisualisingMesh.py_ experiments with two ways of visualising a mesh file created through photogrammetry.
+Preprocessing encorporates the conversion of the GPR signal from the large original location to the desired section for which the analysis is conducted later.
+The file is assigned the coordinate system.
+Preprocessing is mainly about changing the format of the data in a way that it can be easily visualized. _00_RetrievingGPRsignal.py_ attempts to convert LAZ file of the larger area to LAS of the desired validation trench location and add a georeference to it. _00_VisualisingLAZ.py_ explores how to best visualize a LAZ file. _00_VisualisingMesh.py_ experiments with two ways of visualising a mesh validation trench file created through photogrammetry.
 ## Models
 The following three models are three attempts at retrieving/isolating tree root signals.
 ### 01a_ValueFiltering.py